-The Master's Entry to the Profession of Nursing (MEPN) degree is an entry pathway to the profession of nursing.
-The MEPN program is an accelerated, 15-month program with cohorts in Tucson and Phoenix.
-Graduates of the MEPN program are prepared as nurse generalists, and eligible for licensure as Registered Nurses (RN) upon completion of the NCLEX-RN examination and approval by a State Board of Nursing.
-Students interested in a Nurse Practitioner degree should apply to our Doctor of Nursing Practice program: www.nursing.arizona.edu/dnp after finishing a nurse generalist program.
+The Master of Science, Entry to the Profession of Nursing (MS-MEPN) degree is an entry pathway to the profession of nursing.
+The MS-MEPN program is an accelerated, 15-month program with cohorts in Tucson and Gilbert.
+Graduates of the MS-MEPN program are prepared as nurse generalists, and eligible for licensure as Registered Nurses (RN) upon completion of the NCLEX-RN examination and approval by a State Board of Nursing.
+Students interested in a Nurse Practitioner degree should apply to our Doctor of Nursing Practice program after finishing a nurse generalist program.

 The College of Nursing at the University of Arizona offers a variety of programs at the graduate level.
 Programs are available for students pursuing a first degree in nursing, as well as students interested in advancing in the professional as leaders, advanced practice nurses, and nurse researchers.
 Please visit the College of Nursing's website for detailed information about our college, faculty and programs.

-All applicants to the MEPN program should review the application information on the College of Nursing's website.
+All applicants to the MS-MEPN program should review the application information on the College of Nursing's website.
+In order to apply for this program you must first submit an online application through NursingCAS followed by the University of Arizona Graduate College GradApp.
 Additionally, prospective students may attend an information session held at the college on a regular basis.
 Dates and times for those workshops are available here.

-Students in the MEPN program are eligible for university and college funding.
+Students in the MS-MEPN program are eligible for university and college funding.
 All students are encouraged to file an updated FAFSA form each year.
 The College of Nursing awards internal scholarships on a rolling basis each spring to currently admitted students.
-For more information visit: https://financialaid.arizona.edu/graduate/college-nursing-financial-aid.
+More information on funding can be found on the Office of Scholarships & Financial Aid page.

 Applications for the MS-MEPN program must be submitted by December 1, 2022 to be considered for admission into the Summer 2023 cohort that begins in mid-May.